featurist/full-stack-js-testing-demo/README.md

 This is made possible by the following tech:

-- [electron-mocha](https://github.com/jprichardson/electron-mocha) (runs tests in a browser that's also a node.js)
+- [electron-mocha](https://github.com/jprichardson/electron-mocha) runs tests in a browser that's also a node.js

-- [browser-monkey](https://github.com/featurist/browser-monkey)(interacts with web pages and asserts DOM)
+- [browser-monkey](https://github.com/featurist/browser-monkey) interacts with web pages and asserts DOM

-- [vinehill](https://github.com/featurist/vinehill) (cuts out HTTP to keep server in the same test process)
+- [vinehill](https://github.com/featurist/vinehill) cuts out HTTP to keep server in the same test process.
+This is optional (yet highly recommended).
+Check out [no_vh](../../tree/no_vh) branch to see how backend service is started for real.

 Usage
 --------